-Sleep, perchance to remember – “We’ve known for a long time that sleep plays an important role in learning and memory.
-If you don’t sleep well you won’t learn well."– (Yang, et. al. 2014)
+Sleep, perchance to remember – “We’ve known for a long time that sleep plays an important role in learning

 We now know that 'learning' is processed into memory at the same stage of sleep as healing and growth – but deeper:

-(2) physical healing is dependent on the quality of nutrient absorption.
+(2) Physical healing is dependent on the quality of nutrient absorption.

 "...knowledge of brainwave states enhances a person's ability to make use of the specialized characteristics of those states: these include being mentally productive across a wide range of activities, such as being intensely focused, relaxed, creative and in restful sleep."